DSA Architect and Urban Planner

 The DSA trains designers.
-It is aimed at qualified architects and landscape architects who are interested in territories and wonder how to build today.
+It is aimed at qualified architects and landscape architects who are interested in the built environment and who are exploring how to build in the present day.

-The term "urban planning" is commonly used to designate a range of practices that lead to the development of cities and territories.
+The term ‘urban planning’ commonly refers to a set of practices that lead to the development of cities and the built environment.
 Among these practices, the DSA focuses on formal design (urban design, landscape architecture).
-A variety of scientific and disciplinary contributions, as well as learning how to handle different scales, are put to use in an ecological approach that can be called architecture du territoire, or even architecture de la Terre (terrestrial architecture).
-Just as we design a building, we also design a riverbank, an embankment, a square, a platform or a park system.
-The DSA teaches us to work on understanding and transforming all these objects and their substrates, with the same care and intentionality.
+The diverse scientific and disciplinary contributions, together with training in the use of different scales, are harnessed to support an ecological approach that might be termed ‘territorial architecture’, or even ‘architecture of the Earth’ (terrestrial architecture).
+Just as one designs a building, one designs a riverbank, an embankment, a square or a platform, or a system of parks.
+The DSA programme trains students to work towards understanding and transforming all these elements and their underlying context, with the same attention to detail and the same sense of purpose.

-The DSA d'architecte-urbaniste is a post-graduate program leading to a national higher education diploma: the diplôme de spécialisation et d'approfondissement en architecture, specializing in "urban projects".
-It enables students to deepen their design skills in the fields of architecture, urban form, public space and landscape, as well as acquiring new knowledge to understand decision-making mechanisms, the interplay of players and regulatory and economic frameworks, as well as technical and environmental issues.
+The DSA in Architecture and Urban Planning is a postgraduate programme leading to a national higher education qualification: the Diploma of Specialisation and Advanced Studies in Architecture, with a specialisation in ‘urban design’.
+It enables students to deepen their design skills in the fields of architecture, urban form, public space and landscape, whilst also acquiring new knowledge to understand decision-making processes, the interplay between stakeholders and the regulatory and economic frameworks, as well as technical and environmental challenges.

-Directed by Éric Alonzo, professor (Manuel de Solà-Morales European First Prize 2017) and Pierre Alain Trévelo (TVK)
+Led by Éric Alonzo, Professor (First Prize in the 2017 Manuel de Solà-Morales European Prize) and Pierre Alain Trévelo (TVK)

 And also: Thaïs de Roquemaurel, David Énon, Sébastien Marot and Stéphane Füzesséry

-The DSA calls on and deepens the knowledge and practices of architecture, landscape and urban planning to serve territorial projects.
-The implementation of architecture cannot be separated from the shaping of the world.
+The DSA brings together and deepens knowledge and practice in architecture, landscape architecture and urban planning in the service of territorial projects.
+For the realisation of architecture cannot be separated from the shaping of the world.

-The first two semesters of the program are devoted to projects developed in the context of actual commissions from public institutions or private organizations.
-This approach enables students to come to grips with the concerns and demands of their clients, while at the same time underpinning their theoretical approach.
-The academic freedom afforded by the DSA enables students to assert their point of view and make choices.
-The work produced is a kind of situated manifesto.
-The wide variety of situations addressed through the commissions enables us to draw lessons of a more general scope, and to build models intended to be shared in the academic and professional worlds.
+The first two semesters of the programme are devoted to projects developed under the conditions of real commissions from public institutions or private organisations.
+This approach enables students to engage with the concerns and requirements of clients whilst maintaining a theoretical framework.
+The academic freedom offered by the DSA enables students to assert their own point of view and make their own choices.
+The work produced takes the form of a situated manifesto.
+The wide variety of situations addressed through these commissions enables students to draw lessons of a more general nature and to develop models intended for sharing within the academic and professional worlds.

-Travel, in its many forms, is an integral part of our pedagogy.
-These journeys are not just visits.
-Surveying and slow walking are part of the process of constructing a viewpoint and a formal representation of the territory, the first stage in its transformation.
-Systematic yet diverse surveying work enables us to apprehend widths, lengths, depths and heights... all the dimensions that define an object and its territorial inscription.
-This precise measurement enables us to understand how an object functions within a territory.
-Short or long journeys, in France or abroad, on commissioned territories or on places of inspiration, constitute the apprenticeship of a fundamental skill of territorial architecture: the terrain.
+Field trips, in their many forms, form an integral part of the teaching programme.
+These trips are not mere visits.
+Surveying and slow walks help to shape a perspective and develop a formal representation of the territory, which constitutes the first stage of its transformation.
+Surveying work—systematic yet varied—enables students to grasp widths, lengths, depths and heights… all the dimensions that define an object and its place within the territory.
+Through this precise measurement work, students come to understand how an object functions within a territory.
+Trips, whether short or long, in France or abroad, to project sites or places of inspiration, form part of the learning process for a fundamental skill in territorial architecture: fieldwork.

-The DSA teaching team believes that the territory is shaped, and that mastering this shaping requires designers to pursue the construction of habitable worlds.
+The DSA teaching team believes that the territory is shaped, and that mastering this shaping requires designers to continue building habitable worlds.

-With a view to training these designers, teaching is devoted to learning a range of practices:
+With a view to training these designers, the programme is dedicated to teaching a range of practices:

 - Building